Father of mine, if this does not really have the power to pass away if I might not want to drink it, let your desire come into being.

 αὐτὸ (adj sg neut nom/acc) "It" is from autos, which means "the same," and the reflexive pronouns, "myself", "yourself", "himself", "herself", "itself," or the oblique case of the pronouns, "him", "her," and "it."
 It also means "one's true self," that is, "the soul" as opposed to the body and "of one's own accord."

-γενηθήτω (verb 3rd sg aor imperat pass) "Be done" is from ginomai, which means "to become", "to come into being", "to be produced," and "to be."
+γενηθήτω (verb 3rd sg aor imperat pass) "Be done" is from ginomai, which means "to become", "to come into being", "to happen", "to be produced," and "to be."
 It means changing into a new state of being.
 It is the complementary opposite of the verb "to be" (eimi)which indicates existence in the same state.

 The Spoken Version: